effectai/effect-js/README.md

 # effect-js 🔥🔥🔥

-Javascript API for integration with [Effect.Network](https://effect.network)
+Javascript SDK for integration with [https://effect.network](https://effect.network) Take a look at our docs at the following link: [Docs](https://effectai.github.io/developer-docs/)

 # ✒️ Installation

-The official distribution for the package can be found at npm.
+The official distribution for the package can is available at npm. [npm](https://www.npmjs.com/package/effect-js)

 ```
 npm i --save @effectai/effect-js